corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/performance-testing/running-jmeter-corda.md

 ---

 {{< note >}}
-All mentions of `jmeter-corda.jar` on this page refer to the `jmeter-corda-<version>-capsule.jar` - see [Obtaining and Installing the Performance Test Suite](installation.md) for more information.
+All mentions of `jmeter-corda.jar` on this page refer to the `jmeter-corda-<version>-capsule.jar` - see [Obtaining and Installing the Performance Test Suite]({{< relref "installation.md" >}}) for more information.
 {{< /note >}}

 # Running JMeter Corda

-Jmeter Corda is distributed as a runnable “fat” JAR containing all the dependencies required to run the application.
+JMeter Corda is distributed as a runnable “fat” JAR containing all the dependencies required to run the application.
-It comes prepacked with Corda [JMeter Samplers](jmeter-samplers.md) and a wrapper that sets up a basic configuration and allows configuration of SSH tunnels.
+It comes prepacked with Corda [JMeter Samplers]({{< relref "jmeter-samplers.md" >}}) and a wrapper that sets up a basic configuration and allows configuration of SSH tunnels.
 The arguments for the `jmeter-corda` command line fall into two categories: there are a number of arguments that are consumed by the custom wrapper, followed by a double dash `--`.
 Anything after this will be passed on to the JMeter code as JMeter arguments (though the wrapper can add more arguments to this).
 The typical